SpaceTeam/space-trace/README.md

 - [x] Allow PDF upload
 - [ ] Allow taking pictures from the browser
 - [x] Verify Certificates
-- [ ] Parse current Austria regulations automatically
 - [ ] Admin interface

 ### Final Release

 - [ ] Smart export (by selecting infected member not dates)
 - [ ] public & private APIs so other services can integrate
+- [ ] Tests and CI Pipeline to check on every commit
+- [ ] statically type all function and add mypy to CI

 ## Resources

 Some links I found helpful in dealing with the certificate:

 - [What's Inside the EU Green Pass QR Code?](https://gir.st/blog/greenpass.html)